anHALytics/anHALytics-documentation/Install-backend.md

 #### Grobid processing

 Once the document are downloaded, the TEI needs to be extracted.
-You can run the process with
+You can run the process with (warning : in this step a unique id is generated for the text and used for text mining purpose in order to keep the association between annotations and the text they are extracted from, once those are indexed)

     > java -Xmx2048m -jar target/anhalytics-harvest-<current version>.one-jar.jar -exe processGrobid